erudit/erudit-ps-documentation/docs/source/tagset/element-season.rst

 .. note::

-    An hipen must be used to combine more then one season, ex: may-june, spring-summer, etc.
+    An hyphen must be used to combine more then one season, ex: may-june, spring-summer, etc.

 Examples: